ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **Task 7:** Simplify object creation using enhanced object literal syntax, reducing redundancy by utilizing property value shorthand.

+**Task 8:** Demonstrate the use of computed property names in objects to dynamically construct property keys based on runtime values, showcasing further flexibility in object creation.

 ## File Overview

 **0-main.js:** Imports and tests functions from 0-constants.js by executing them and displaying their combined outputs.